JEThornley/COMM420/content/session10/projects.md

 # A Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 41  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 200  # Order that this section will appear.

-title = "Course Content"
+title = "Deliverables"
 subtitle = ""

 [content]